jhlau/jhlau.github.io/_pages/cv.md

   * The University of Melbourne
   * First Class Honours

-# Appointments
+## Appointments

 * Lecturer, 2019 &mdash; present
-  * School of Computing and Information Systems, The University of Melbourne
+  * The University of Melbourne, School of Computing and Information Systems

 * Research Staff Member, 2015 &mdash; 2019
   * IBM Research Australia